Learn about the Insects of the Amazon Rainforest.

 Blattodea (Cockroaches & Termites)

-Flattened body, long antennae and no enlarged legs Head under throated.
+Flattened body, long antennae, and no enlarged legs Head under throated.

 Dermaptera ( Earwigs)

-Short wing covers and with abdominal forceps “pincer tails”
+Short-winged covers and with abdominal forceps “pincer tails”

 Odonata (Dragonflies & Damselflies)

 Juvenile: aquatic.
 Enormous eyes.
 Two pairs of membranous wings were similar in size and texture.
 Wings cannot be folded.

 Dragonflies – Wings held folded vertically above the abdomen.

 Damselflies – Front wings larger than hind ones.
 Abdomen with two or three long filaments.